rodrigodadam/PP1/README.md

 ## Product Backlog

 - __ADD DB__
+- __ADD Form page to HIRE ME Button__
 - __Create a Form to NewsLetters__
 - __Create a Popups to NewaLetters__
 - __Add a Content Management System (CMS) *Blog*__
 - __Separate The Portfolio Into a Single Tab__
 - __Stay Within the SOLID Principles as Much as Possible__

+## Structure

+-   This MVP webpage is a Static page and contain navigation menu fixed at the top, which will direct the users to the selected part as the guest needed.
+On the right the guest users can see the Brand name to reinforcing the professionalism.

+    -   In header the guest user can see the hero image and the a bit information about the Professional, also has a **HIRE BUTTON** that can easy send the guest user to a form page to send a request to Professional about the services and prices, The Form Page will be included later in this project.

+    -   Also the guests users could see the social icon links for easy access to social media for more content without scrolling the page.

+    -   In **About** Section all guest user can see more information **About** the Professional, his history, his information and experience to the guest users understand how the Professional should help in their projects.

 # TO DO BELOW